Ica stones: Identification as hoaxes

 After the stones were publicized in a critical BBC documentary, they began to draw the attention of the Peruvian authorities and press.
 The sale of Peruvian cultural heritage is illegal and the authenticity of the stones thus became a legal matter.
-After being arrested and interrogated, Uschuya admitted that the stones were hoaxes that he and his wife Irma Gutiérrez had engraved themselves and sold to Cabrera.
+After being arrested and interrogated, Uchuya admitted that the stones were hoaxes that he and his wife Irma Gutiérrez had engraved themselves and sold to Cabrera.
 Their stated motive had been to make money from tourists and to inspire pseudohistorians such as von Däniken.
 The inspiration for the different engravings had supposedly been comic books, textbooks, and magazines.
-After he was let go, Uschuya continued to make and sell similar stones, though no longer passed them off as genuine.
+After he was let go, Uchuya continued to make and sell similar stones, though no longer passed them off as genuine.

-Uschuya reportedly produced the dark patina of the stones through baking them in donkey and cow dung and massaging them with boot polish.
+Uchuya reportedly produced the dark patina of the stones through baking them in donkey and cow dung and massaging them with boot polish.
 The engravings were made using a dentist's drill, knives, and chisels.
-At another time, Uschuya claimed that after he had etched the artwork on the stones, he placed them in his poultry pen and "the chickens did the rest".
+At another time, Uchuya claimed that after he had etched the artwork on the stones, he placed them in his poultry pen and "the chickens did the rest".
 He reportedly made stones for Cabrera over a period of ten years.
 The process of making the stones has been documented by several TV crews and can reportedly take as little as 15 minutes.